kayasax/EasyPIM/EasyPIM/Documentation/Progressive-Validation-Guide.md

 > By default, `Backup-PIMAzureResourcePolicy` works at the subscription level.
 If you want to back up policies at a different scope, you can use the `-scope` parameter instead of `-subscriptionID`.
 # EasyPIM Progressive Validation Runbook

-A safe, step-by-step plan to validate the orchestrator and policies in a real tenant.
+A safe, step-by-step plan to exercise the orchestrator and policies in a real tenant.
 Each step includes a minimal JSON and a preview (-WhatIf) run before applying.

+> Assignment Modes Snapshot
+> - `delta` (default): Add / update only.
+No deletions.
+Items that are NOT in your config remain and are reported as `WouldRemove (delta)` in summaries for awareness.
+> - `initial`: Full reconcile (destructive).
+Removes any assignment not declared (except those whose principalId is in `ProtectedUsers`).
+Always run first with `-WhatIf` and confirm `ProtectedUsers`.
+> - Policies: Mode impacts only assignment pruning; policy application logic is the same (or simulated with `-WhatIf`).

 ## Prerequisites